jsynowiec/node-flowtype-boilerplate/README.md

 # glee

-Hapi boilerplate with glue, jest, ES6+ (stage-3), build scripts and everything you need to quick-start backend development with Flow type checking.
+Glee is a back-end starting point for development teams who use a specific stack of technologies and methodologies (see below).
+Glee includes build scripts, sample/template code and everything you need to quick-start back-end development.
+Glee's requirements were inspired by https://gist.github.com/bsommardahl/c2d57d51242b2336b7876f20fcf16ac6.

-Provides a basic Rest API template:
+Glee provides a basic Rest API template:

 + ES6 + babel,
   + Removes Flow type annotations,